coveo/source.coveo.com/_posts/2016-12-07-applying-site-search-best-practices-using-sitecore.md

 Some of these parameters are mandatory, but their default value is empty.
 Which means that adding the rendering without filling these parameters will simply break the component.
 Modifying the standard value item of the default template is obviously not recommended.
 Instead, insert an item from the Coveo Search Box Parameters template and edit the settings according to your need.
-The only mandatory field to change is the Search page item, simply point it to your search result page.
-Once your parameters item is completed, use is GUID as a DataSource for your rendering.
+The only mandatory field to change is the "Search page item"; simply point it to your search result page.
+Once your parameters item is completed, use its GUID as a DataSource for your rendering.

 ![Parameters Item](/images/SiteSearchBestPractices/parametersitem.png)

 ### 2. Make it mobile

 Coveo's Search Box component is mobile friendly out of the box.
 You could still provide a few adjustments based on your environment.
-Coveo for Sitecore's css can be found in the Coveo/css folder on the website root folder, but *don't* change anything there.
+Coveo for Sitecore's CSS can be found in the Coveo/css folder on the website root folder, but don't change anything there.
 This folder is completely replaced when you upgrade the solution, so your changes will be lost.
-Instead, create your own CSS files with your own styling.
+Instead, create your own CSS files with your custom styling.

 If you feel bold and want to change the product directly, simply [clone our repo](https://github.com/coveo/search-ui) and create a pull request.